 This model’s price is perfect if it’s your first trail camera, though, or if you’re supplementing a setup you already have.

-Other than having a 16MP camera, as compared to the 14MP camera that is found on the Campark T70, the APEMAN H45 has very comparable specs.
-Both cameras have the rare distinction of having no glow flash while being value priced.
+The APEMAN H45 has very comparable specs to the Campark T70.
+Plus, both cameras have the rare distinction of having no glow flash while being value-priced.

 Among the short list of differences between these cameras are the number of no glow LED bulbs and trigger speed.
 The APEMAN H45 has 26 no glow LEDs whereas the Campark has 44.
 As far as trigger speed goes the APEMAN has a trigger speed of “less than 0.5 seconds” while the Campark has a listed trigger speed of 0.5 seconds, which gives a very small edge to the APEMAN in this area.